nodejs/community-committee/GOVERNANCE.md

 - Project governance and process (including this policy)
 - Recommendations for building and developing community projects that align with needs of Node.js
 - Mediating cultural conflicts between Foundation and/or community projects
-- Serve as Node.js Foundation’s primary community liaison body with external open source projects, consortiums and groups.
+- Facilitation with external open source projects, select consortiums and other outside groups.

 Section 6.
 Node.js Foundation Operations.